sunnysideup/stretched-bg-image/README.md

 # credits

 For examples images in demo, see demo.
-Idea and design for Squiggly iamges is by [Niels from Guts](https://guts.co.nz)
+Idea and design for squiggly images is by [Niels from Guts](https://guts.co.nz)

 # Also See